top of page

 If you’ve ever wondered what happens behind the scenes, this will give you a clear picture.

 Great collecting isn’t accumulation.
 It’s self-recognition.
-And sometimes the bravest thing you can do is say yes to something that doesn’t exist yet — but feels like you.
+Sometimes, the bravest thing you can do is say yes to something that doesn’t exist yet — but feels like you.

 And that’s never JUST a transaction.